On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Cyclic covering number relative to a group of automorphisms

-In this subsection we collect some additional results which provide either a lower bound on NCC of a group or a restriction on the structure of a group with finite NCC.

-We start by relating NCC to the set of orders of elements.
+Next we relate NCC to the set of orders of elements.
 The following definition will only be introduced for discrete groups.
 The corresponding notion in the profinite case requires extra care, but also will not be needed; in fact, here the case of finite groups will be sufficient for our purposes.

-\begin{Definition}\rm Let $G$ be a non-trivial discrete group. \begin{itemize} \item[(a)] An integer $k>1$ will be called a {\it primitive element order} of $G$ if $G$ has a maximal cyclic subgroup of order $k$. \item[(b)] An integer $k>1$ will be called a {\it maximal element order} of $G$ if $G$ has an element of order $k$, but has no element whose order is a proper (finite) multiple of $k$. \end{itemize} We will denote the set of all primitive (resp. maximal) element orders of $G$ by $PEO(G)$ (resp. $MEO(G)$). \end{Definition}
+\begin{Definition}\rm Let $G$ be a non-trivial discrete group. \begin{itemize} \item[(a)] An integer $k>1$ will be called a {\it primitive element order} of $G$ if $G$ has a maximal cyclic subgroup of order $k$. \item[(b)] An integer $k>1$ will be called a {\it maximal element order} of $G$ if $G$ has an element of order $k$, but has no element whose order is a proper (finite) multiple of $k$. \end{itemize} We will denote the set of all primitive (resp. maximal) element orders of $G$ by $\PEO(G)$ (resp. $\MEO(G)$). \end{Definition}

 \begin{Lemma} Let $G$ be a discrete group.
-Then $MEO(G)$ is a subset of $PEO(G)$.
-Moreover, $|PEO(G)|\leq \CC(G,\Phi)$ for any $\Phi$. \end{Lemma} \begin{proof} The first assertion is clear.
-If $\{C_i\}$ is any cyclic $\Phi$-cover of $G$, then for any maximal cyclic subgroup $C$ of $G$, the $\Phi$-orbit of $C$ must contain one of the subgroups $C_i$, so $MC(G,\Phi)\leq \CC(G,\Phi)$ where $MC(G,\Phi)$ is the number of $\Phi$-orbits of maximal cyclic subgroups.
+Then $\MEO(G)$ is a subset of $\PEO(G)$.
+Moreover, $|\PEO(G)|\leq \CC(G,\Phi)$ for any $\Phi$. \end{Lemma} \begin{proof} The first assertion is clear.
+If $\{C_i\}$ is any cyclic $\Phi$-cover of $G$, then for any maximal cyclic subgroup $C$ of $G$, the $\Phi$-orbit of $C$ must contain one of the subgroups $C_i$, so $\MC(G,\Phi)\leq \CC(G,\Phi)$ where $\MC(G,\Phi)$ is the number of $\Phi$-orbits of maximal cyclic subgroups.
 On the other hand, if $C$ and $C'$ are maximal cyclic subgroups of different orders, they must be in different orbits.
-Thus, $|PEO(G)|\leq MC(G,\Phi)$, which proves the second assertion. \end{proof}
+Thus, $|\PEO(G)|\leq \MC(G,\Phi)$, which proves the second assertion. \end{proof}

 The next result can be used, in particular, to show that if $G$ is a group with finite NCC, then a normal subgroup of $G$ cannot decompose as a direct product of too many non-abelian simple groups.
+We thank the referee for simplifying our original proof.